tEdFAn026/Genealogy-Explorer/README.md

 ## Part 2: Web Interface

-You can the search function in all pages in the search input content in nav bar.
+You can the search person in all pages in the search input content in nav bar.
+The search include search by key as well as fuzzy search by name
 #### Index Page
  Url  :  hostName:port/GE/
  Draw the GE tree, and show selected person info, and edit and delete the selected person.